 Long Island Mac Arthur Airport (ISP)

-Long Island Mac Arthur airport, in the town of Islip (pronounced "Ice-lip"), New York, is a medium sized airport located on Long Island, New York, about 45 miles east of New York City.
+Long Island Mac Arthur Airport (ISP), in the town of Islip (pronounced "Ice-lip"), New York, is a medium sized airport located on Long Island, New York, about 45 miles east of New York City.
 It has some air carrier traffic, but primarily serves the corporate, business and general aviation communities.
 The airport has undergone extensive renovation recently, and major configuration changes have occurred.
-As a result of these changes, there are no Hot Spots indicated for the airport, however, there are areas of concern.
-View a printable document of the ISP information found on this Web page.
+View a printable Pilot Handbook of the ISP information found on this Web page.

 Know Before You Go

-- RWYs 15R/33L and 15L/33R are parallel, staggered runways.
+- RWYs 15R/33L and 15L/33R are parallel, RWYs with staggered thresholds.
 RWY 15R/33L is almost twice the size of RWY 15L/33R.
-Pilots tend to go for the largest or the first runway that they see.
-Confirm your landing runway.
+Pilots tend to go for the largest or the first RWY that they see.
+Confirm your landing RWY.

-- There have been unauthorized crossings at RWY 6/24 at TWY W. Pilots may be misled by the fact that the TWY crosses the RWU at an oblique angle and that the remnants of a closed RWY intersects at the same point.
+- There have been unauthorized crossings at RWY 06/24 at TWY W. Pilots may be misled by the fact that the TWY crosses the RWY at an oblique angle and that the remnants of a closed RWY intersects at the same point.

 - TWY B4 & TWY E are not directly across the RWY from each other.
 Aircraft approaching the intersection with a clearance to cross RWY 33L and continue taxi on TWY E have instead turned onto RWY 33L by mistake.